 A regional security source and a smuggler both told The National that local clans use their connections with Syria's elite Fourth Armoured Division and the regime's Lebanese allies to smuggle large quantities of goods.

-“The Fourth Division has a monopoly over bribes and taxes at the borders of region-held areas,” the source said, referring to the elite army division is commanded by Maher Al Assad, Syrian President Bashar Al Assad's brother.
+“The Fourth Division has a monopoly over bribes and taxes at the borders of region-held areas,” the source said, referring to the elite army division commanded by Maher Al Assad, Syrian President Bashar Al Assad's brother.

 "There is a clear policy on the Syrian side: smuggling is allowed because of the economic situation," he said.